flopezag/fiware-iot-hackathon/README.md

 ```
 - Source your OpenStack RC file: `source <path to rc file>`.
 This will load information
 about you OpenStack Setup into your environment.
-- Create the security group for spark.
-Since spark will start some services on random
+- Create the security group for your virtual machine:
-ports this will allow all tcp traffic within the security group:
 ```
 openstack security group create <YOUR SEC.
 GROUP NAME> --description "internal security group for IoT Hackathon" openstack security group rule create iotweek --protocol tcp --dst-port 22